rfslf/RHCP/README.md

 <li style="text-align: justify;">Anounce in channel all targets of healers.</li>
 <li style="text-align: justify;">Wisp to healer all his personal tasks.</li>
 <li style="text-align: justify;">Write and anounce about fight. --TO DO</li>
-<li style="text-align: justify;">Warning on healers death and his configuration of healing to channel. --TO DO</li>
+<li style="text-align: justify;">Warning on healers death and кузщке his configuration of healing to raid.</li>
 <li style="text-align: justify;">Close/drug/show window.</li>
 </ol>